-Black Goldendoodles have an average lifespan of 10 to 15 years.
-These dogs are generally healthy; however, Goldendoodles are predisposed to some conditions that require you to stay vigilant.
-Just as they inherit their coat and temperament from their parents, black Goldendoodles can also inherit the common health issues among both breeds.
-Below are a few of the common health problems black Goldendoodles can face.
+A black Goldendoodle has an average lifespan of 10 to 15 years.
+These dogs are generally healthy; however, goldendoodles are predisposed to some conditions that require you to stay vigilant.
+Just as they inherit their coat and temperament from their parents, black goldendoodles can also inherit common health issues of both breeds.
+Below are a few of the common health problems black goldendoodles can face.

 - Patellar Luxation: Another condition often found in parent breeds, patellar luxation, involves the kneecap moving out of its proper position.
 This condition requires surgery to correct.

 Goldendoodles, in general, are highly sought after.
-Black is often seen as a rare color among Goldendoodles, so these dogs’ demand is even higher than your average Goldendoodle.
-Black Goldendoodles typically start at $1,500 and can reach up to $3,000.
-These prices can vary based on the size and coat type of the dog.
-Remember, there are ongoing costs you must account for when purchasing a black Goldendoodle.
-As mentioned above, Goldendoodles will require regular grooming to maintain a healthy and beautiful coat.
+Black is often seen as a rare color among goldendoodles, so these dogs’ demand is even higher than your average goldendoodle.
+Black goldendoodles typically start at $1,500 and can reach up to $3,000.
+These prices may vary based on the size and coat type of the dog.
+Remember, there are ongoing costs you must account for when purchasing a black goldendoodle.
+As mentioned above, goldendoodles will require regular grooming to maintain a healthy and beautiful coat.
 Grooming contributes to your dog’s overall maintenance cost.
 Additionally, you may need to buy specialized food to combat skin sensitivities.

 Related: How Much Does a Goldendoodle Cost?